overload77/data-api-adapter/README.md

 # Data API adaptor
-Want to use Rds Data API without breaking your code?
+Want to use Data API for Aurora Serverless without breaking your code?
 Use this :palms_up_together:

 ## Usage
 ### Old code